 Note that the enrollment steps are the same for new or repeating students.

 DVC offers a range of orientations to fit your schedule.
 With afternoon and evening options offered at both the Pleasant Hill and San Ramon campuses, DVC strives to make access to Work Experience courses and orientations easier than ever.

 Keep an eye out for fall and spring Late Start options too!
 Learn more about orientation dates and locations.

 Yes!
 Students must attend an orientation session prior to the start of term.
 Returning students who successfully completed WRKX with a grade of "B" or higher in the previous term may be eligible for the online orientation option.
 Contact the Work Experience coordinator for more information.

-You and/or your employer are encouraged to contact the Work Experience Education coordinator - either by phone at 925-969-2042 or by email at WRKX@dvc.edu.
+You and/or your employer are encouraged to contact the Work Experience Education coordinator - by email at WRKX@dvc.edu.